-Despite a higher risk of vulnerability, older people are all too often overlooked and neglected, so it is vitally important that organisations support older people wherever they are.
-Using the UK Aid budget to support older people is a smart decision and the right decision if DfID is to deliver on its commitment to leave no-one behind.
+Despite a higher risk of vulnerability, older people are all too often overlooked and neglected, so it is vitally important that they are supported wherever they are.
+Using UK aid to support older people is a smart decision - it helps the most vulnerable, it strengthens communities and is an investment in the economics of developing countries.

 928 million people over the age of 60

 The world is undergoing a massive demographic shift and population ageing is affecting even the poorest of countries.

 There are 928 million people over the age of 60 in the world today, with over 60 per cent living in developing countries.
 By 2050, the number of older people will have risen to 2 billion, or one-fifth of the world’s population – and 80 per cent will be living in what are now developing countries.

 The UK can be proud to have played a part, through its development assistance, in helping to increase life expectancy worldwide, through efforts to improve health, education and economies in developing countries.